BMW has not announced any changes to the M6 lineup for the current model year.

 All M6 Gran Coupe models come standard with dual front, side, side curtain and knee airbags in addition to active head restraints and traction and stability control systems.

 Before adding an M6 Gran Coupe to their collection, buyers should cross-shop the stylish Mercedes-Benz CLS63 AMG, which offers a staggering 590 lb-ft of torque.
 Despite its polarizing look, the Porsche Panamera Turbo S is also worth a look thanks to its superb driving dynamics and otherworldly acceleration.
-There's also the option of waiting for the upcoming 560-horsepower Audi RS7.
+There's also the option of the 560-horsepower Audi RS7.